FreedomBen/slackbot_frd/README.md

     )
     ```

-## How do I set up incoming webhooks with this?
+## How do I set up incoming/outgoing webhooks with this?

-That's coming later.
-Soon this will be usable as a rails engine which gives you full active record and a router.
-Why rails?
-Cause it's ruby and rails is awesome.
+This framework uses the Real-time Messaging API from slack, which is much more powerful than incoming/outgoing webhooks (which are quite simple).
+If you want to use incoming/outgoing webhooks, I suggest either rails or sinatra.
+Note that in order to set up hooks, you will need to have admin powers or be granted that permission by an admin.

 ## Bugs, Features, and Contributions